KabC03/Little-compiler-in-C-plus-plus/documentation/Vector.md

 ```

-- Getting an item from a vector
+- Getting an item from a vector at an index

-  Get a pointer to some data in the vector
+  Get a pointer to some data in the vector at an index

 ```c
 Vector vector;